kianaseraj/Python-Data-Analytics/churn/README.md

 B. Do service features like tech support or online backup impact churn?

-C. Which customer groups overpay compared to expected charges (charge_diff)?(tenuer segment with charge diff)
+C. Which customer groups pay more?

 D. Does the number of subscribed services (NumServices) correlate with retention?